-Makhana is an ideal food option for growing babies.
-Among the various ways in which you can feed your babies, makhana kheer is the best choice.
+Makhana is a great food option for growing babies.
+Among the various ways in which you can feed it to your babies, Makhane ki Kheer is the best choice.

 Makhana Kheer stays good for about 2-3 days in the refrigerator in an airtight container.

 It cannot be frozen, as the milk will curdle when thawed or reheated.

 You Might Also Like

 - 1 litre whole milk

 - Heat ghee in a heavy bottom pan over medium heat.